Birkbeck2/web-development/meaning-and-presentation-in-html.md

 What elements does this page use?
 Are they semantic or presentational?
 What attributes does it use?

-Most of the elements are use for presentation.
+Most of the elements are used for presentation.
 They are there to control how the content will be rendered visually on the page.

 The headings of the news items don't use `h2` or another heading tag, but `strong`.